MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 **Distribution chart**

-Each bar shows how much time (minimum, maximum, median, upper and lower quartile) people from the tenant have spent with contoso.com multiplied by the average hourly wage for that tenant (from tenants' configuration) Minimum, maximum, median, upper and lower quartile are shown).
+Each bar shows how much time (minimum, maximum, median, upper and lower quartile) people from the tenant have spent with contoso.com multiplied by the average hourly wage for that tenant (from tenant's configuration).
+Minimum, maximum, median, upper and lower quartile are shown.
 Distribution bars are sorted on maximum values descending.
-There is no distribution to show for the number of employees engaged.
+There is no distribution to show for number of employees engaged.

 The following graph allows you to see which groups spend most time with external people, in collaboration hours.